gabogara/star_wars/README.md

 Character Information: Names, species, and other details.
 Planets & Locations: Key locations in the Star Wars universe.
 Starships & Vehicles: Basic details about iconic ships and transports.
-Data stored locally: No API calls, all information is within the project files.

 🛠️ Technologies Used
 Language: Python